Art Appreciation Goes Digital: Budget Collector’s “Art@Home” Event in Tulsa

 Join our collective journey with Budget Collector.

+One of the most exciting aspects of the event was the live reactions to the art.
 Royce Meyers, who curated the art for the event, commented on the interesting mix of clients, friends, and people who may not regularly frequent his art gallery.
 “I loved watching people study the art and take pictures with their friends and family.
-So many of the paintings on the walls became photo opportunities, and from that event, we received numerous calls about the art, and we even sold a painting in the show.
+So many of the paintings on the walls became photo opportunities, and from that event, we received numerous calls about the art, and we even sold a painting in the show.”

 The App Designed for Artists, and Art Institutions